This qualification has four stages, each comprising 120 credits.

 - take part in an interview

 - register with the Scottish Social Services Council (SSSC) as a student social worker – this includes a Disclosure Scotland check.

 Many students receive credit transfer for study completed elsewhere, enabling them to start this programme at Stage 2.
 However, some may need to complete additional modules at Stage 1.

-If you are an independent student, you must have completed Stages 1 and 2 either by passing the specified OU modules or by being awarded credit transfer for previous study elsewhere.
+If you are an independent student, you must have completed Stage 1 either by passing the specified OU modules or by being awarded credit transfer for previous study elsewhere.
 You will also need to have completed, or at least be registered on, K(YJ)113 at Stage 2.
 If you have met these requirements, the Open University in Scotland will contact you to note your interest in the independent route.
 Following a successful interview and selection, you will then enter the degree at Stage 3 (or Stage 2 if you haven’t completed KE206).
 If you are still studying K(YJ)113, your offer will be conditional on you passing it.